-A quarter-size dent is no cause for alarm, though it’s appearance is certainly unsightly.
+A quarter-size dent is no reason to sound the alarm, though it certainly detracts from your vehicle’s appearance.
 A larger dent—about the size of a basketball—is more cause for concern.
 Sure, the car may still be fully functional, but you need to have it checked out by a collision repair crew.
 Unbeknownst to most motorists, a car dent may compromise your vehicle more than you think.

-A Car Dent May Make Your Car Less Safe
+Car Dents Can Make Your Car Less Safe

-It’s not uncommon for a fender, guard, or bumper to incur noticeable damage during a relatively minor fender bender.
-While the car is still completely operable, it may be less safe should another collision occur later down the line.
+It’s common for a fender, guard, or bumper to incur noticeable damage during a relatively minor fender bender.
+That’s what they are designed for.
+While the car is still completely operable, it may be less safe should another collision happen to occur.
 The resulting dent from the first collision has seriously compromised the car’s structural integrity.
-This makes it less able to hold up under impact and protect the occupants.
+This lessens its ability to hold up under impact and protect the occupants.

 It Ruins the Aesthetic

 Under the right lighting conditions, some dents are visible from even a block away.
 If you own a light-colored car, then the dent is even more noticeable.
 Do you really want to drive around in a blemished vehicle?

 Bring your car over to Absolute Auto Body.
 We’ll take a look at the car dent and let you know if it poses a safety issue.
 All of our repairs and car dent restoration work is backed by a material and workmanship warranty.
 Give us a call at (425) 347-4016 (Everett) or (425) 745-5856 (Lynnwood) today for quality dent repair services.

 Full Collision Repair and Dent Restoration

 Two locations to serve you: Everett and Lynnwood